A psychologist explains why your brain loves cheesy holiday movies

 And while the city-girl-meets-hometown-guy plot line is often mocked for its clichéd overuse, Rutledge says the hint of romance in many of these film also speaks to our psychological need for social connection.

-"It gives you hope that we will all find find love and family," she says.
+"It gives you hope that we will all find love and family," she says.

 Rutledge says we particularly crave the predictably found in these movies since we're still bearing the psychological effects of the COVID pandemic.